josh-hernandez-exe/buzz-board/README.md

 ### Version 1.0.2
 * The scoreboard meta data is no logger written to file and read from file, but now just kept in memory.
 This has increased the response time of the scoreboard page.

+### Version 2.0.0
+* Several Admin Features have been added.
+	- As a result, the configuation data sent from server to client is very different
+	- Multiple teams can be sent in an operation
+		+ A set operation for multiple teams is broken down into several additions and subtractions